enasequence/read_docs/upload_01.rst

 string.
 This string is unique to the file and functions like a fingerprint: if the contents of the file change in any way the MD5 checksum will change as well.
 The file name can change without affecting the MD5 value because the calculation is done on the contents of the file only.
-You must provide the MD5 value for your files so that we can be sure they transferred successfully.
-This allows us to be sure the file has been uploaded in its entirety.
+You must provide the MD5 value for your files so that we can be sure they transferred successfully and completely.

-This is not necessary if you are using Webin-CLI, as the program handles this for you behind the scenes.
+Calculating and registering an MD5 value is not necessary if you are using Webin-CLI, as the program handles this for you behind the scenes.

 Functions for calculating MD5 value are included with Linux and Mac distributions.
 Below you can see an example command, along with its output: